iMAKE-Innovation-Center/imake-bhm/README.md

-# This is a to-do list for the static site. |
+# This is a to-do list for the static site
 1. Add information to about page
 2. Integrate a better table of contents
 3. Continue adding all student employee posts